Code-Institute-Submissions/MS1-belles-of-three-spires/README.md

     * **Frequent User Goals**
         1. As a frequent user, I will want to find out where the Belles are located in order to visit.
-            The "Contact Us" page contains the address of the Belles' venue, as well as either an interactive map, or the link to Google maps on smaller screen sizers.
+            The "Contact Us" page contains the address of the Belles' venue, as well as either an interactive map, or the link to Google maps on smaller screen sizes.

             ![](assets/documentation/screenshop-map.PNG)